Organization: Colorado Music Festival and Center for Musical ArtsTitle: Director of Marketing and Communications

 The Colorado Music Festival and Center for Musical Arts is a member of the League of American Orchestras and the National Guild for Community Arts Education.

-To apply, send cover letter with salary requirements, resume, and a list of at least three references to Andrew Bradford, Executive Director, at firstname.lastname@example.org.
+To apply, send cover letter with salary requirements, resume, and a list of at least three references to Andrew Bradford, Executive Director, at firstname.lastname@example.org by Friday January 22nd.
 Electronic submissions preferred, but applications may also be mailed to Colorado Music Festival & Center for Musical Arts, 200 E. Baseline Rd., Lafayette, CO 80026.
 No phone calls, please.

 This is a posting on Colorado Nonprofit Association’s Career Center.